Day: Boundaries

+That the Conference expresses the hope that as soon as may be practicable the astronomical and nautical days will be arranged everywhere to begin at midnight.

+In ancient Egypt the day was reckoned from sunrise to sunrise.

+Prior to 1926, Turkey had two time systems: Turkish, counting the hours from sunset, and French, counting the hours from midnight.

 Parts

 Humans have divided the day in rough periods, which can have cultural implications, and other effects on humans' biological processes.
 The parts of the day do not have set times; they can vary by lifestyle or hours of daylight in a given place.

 Daytime

-A day, in the sense of daytime that is distinguished from night time, is commonly defined as the period during which sunlight directly reaches the ground, assuming that there are no local obstacles.
+Daytime is the part of the day during which sunlight directly reaches the ground, assuming that there are no obstacles.
 The length of daytime averages slightly more than half of the 24-hour day.
-Two effects make daytime on average longer than nights.
-The Sun is not a point, but has an apparent size of about 32 minutes of arc.
+Two effects make daytime on average longer than night.
+The Sun is not a point but has an apparent size of about 32 minutes of arc.
 Additionally, the atmosphere refracts sunlight in such a way that some of it reaches the ground even when the Sun is below the horizon by about 34 minutes of arc.
 So the first light reaches the ground when the centre of the Sun is still below the horizon by about 50 minutes of arc.
 Thus, daytime is on average around 7 minutes longer than 12 hours.

-Daytime is further distinguished into morning, afternoon, and evening.
+Daytime is further divided into morning and afternoon.
 Morning occurs between sunrise and noon.
-Afternoon occurs between noon and sunset.
-This period of time sees human's highest body temperature, an increase of traffic collisions, and a decrease of productivity.
-Evening occurs between the end of afternoon and before sleep.
+Afternoon occurs between noon and sunset, or between noon and the start of evening.
+This period of time sees humans' highest body temperature, an increase of traffic collisions, and a decrease of productivity.